 1 | Send invitations

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 I have to admit that most of the time, my party invitations consist of a text message.

 But for some reason a Great Gatsby themed party seemed like it needed something a bit more.

 And I was looking for an excuse to use my Cricut.

 So I made these awesome Art Deco style invitations that look like the gate of a fancy old mansion.
 (Definitely not a representation of where I live).

 They were quite a bit of work but I think the end result was worth the effort!

-Since the great Gatsby was set in the 1920’s, creating a hidden speakeasy entrance is a great way to set the tone.
+Since the 1920’s were all about prohibition, creating a hidden speakeasy entrance was a great way to set the tone for the party.

 I created an alley in my garage and had all the guests come in that way instead of through the front door.